vic-ma/howtodismantle.github.io/_posts/2024-11-09-Cam-like-a-Bosch-Part-I-Integrate-Bosch-security-cam-AI-features-with-Peakboard.md

 ![image](/assets/2024-11-09/060.png)

-## MQTT and configuring the data source
+## Configure the data source

 Let's see what our task configuration looks like on the MQTT side.
-The camera generates an MQTT message every time a task is triggered or in whatever form changes.
+The camera generates an MQTT message each time a task is triggered or changes in some way.

-The following screenshot shows the raw view on the MQTT message and the tree of different topics down to the actual payload.
+The following screenshot shows the topics tree for the MQTT message, which goes all the way down to the payload.

 ![image](/assets/2024-11-09/070.png)

 Let's take a look at the Peakboard side.
 In the data source, we define two subscriptions with the complex topics.

 We use the simple data path `Data.Count`, so it's not necessary to implement a script to get the actual value from the JSON message.
-The Peakboard engine does it for us and translates the JSON into a useful payload that can be used directly.
+The Peakboard engine does it for us and translates the JSON into a payload that can be used directly.

 ![image](/assets/2024-11-09/080.png)